prosoft-edv/components/docs/form.md

 </ps-form>
 ```

-Currently no default implemention of `IPsFormDataSource` exists, but could maybe be added in a following release.
-For guidance how to implement one yourself, you can look at the code of the demo application.
+Currently no default implementation of `IPsFormDataSource` exists, but could be added in a following release.
+For guidance on how to implement one yourself, you can take a look at the code of the demo application.